Auctionator/Journalator/.github/ISSUE_TEMPLATE/04-feature-request-classic.md

 ---
-name: Feature request (for classic)
+name: Feature request (classic)
-about: Journalator can always be better
+about: Suggest an idea for this project
 title: ''
 labels: [classic, enhancement]
 assignees: ''